Civil Wedding

 • Happy - Pharrell Williams

-Choose music that best represents you and make your civil wedding unique and unforgettable!
+Choose music that best represents you and make your civil ceremony feel true to your style, not like a script.